Our experienced mediators can help you reach an agreement with your former partner on issues surrounding divorce, separation, children and finances.

-Working with a mediator, for many couples, helps to promote an amicable end to the relationship.
-At Tees the family law department includes several lawyers who are expert in mediation.
-Read our mediation guide here.
+Working with a mediator, for many married couples, helps to promote an amicable end to the relationship.
+At Tees the family law department includes people who are both experienced mediators and also highly qualified and experienced solicitors.
+Read our divorce mediation guide here.

 Mediation is when an independent and professionally trained mediator helps you work out an agreement with your former partner about issues such as: